awsdocs/aws-doc-sdk-examples/resources/cdk/photo_asset_manager/SPECIFICATION.md

 # Frontend

 The frontend is a single React app using the Cloudscape Design System.
 It allows users to authenticate with an Amazon Cognito flow.
 All requests are then authn/authz to that token.
-The app is deployed to an Amazon S3 website.
+The app is deployed to an Amazon S3 bucket and publicly exposed using an Amazon CloudFront distribution.
 The frontend will only be available via the S3 website bucket name.
-The name will be `{NAME}-sdk-code-examples-pam.s3.{REGION}.amazonaws.com`.
-This domain name is necessary for CORS requests and Amazon Cognito configuration.
+The name will be dynamically created during the CDK deployment.
 ### Login and API

 The static website will redirect to the Amazon Cognito hosted UI.
 The user can log in with their provided email and the